-In this tutorial you will learn how to configure other WordPress widgets.
+In this section you are going to learn how to configure other commonly-used WordPress widgets.

-Now that you have configure a text widget containing a clickable support button, let’s configure a widget to display Categories.
+Now that you know how to configure a text widget containing a clickable help button, let’s configure a widget to display Post Categories on your sidebar.

-The Categories widget displays on your sidebar by default.
-All you have to do, therefore, is place the widget wherever you want your categories to display by clicking and dragging it on your sidebar widget area …
+The Categories widget already displays on your sidebar by default.
+Place the widget wherever you want your post categories to display by clicking and dragging it on the sidebar widget area …

-Note: We plan to provide a tutorial about how to use post categories.
+Note: We plan to create separate tutorials about how to use categories.

-Let’s configure your Categories widget settings as shown below:
+Configure the Categories settings for this widget as shown below:

-- In Title: type something that blog readers will understand, like “Choose A Topic…” (1)
+- In Title: type something that will make sense to visitors, like “Choose A Topic…” (1)

-- You can leave the default settings for the remaining options, or see the additional notes on configuring the Categories widget below.
+- Leave the default settings for the remaining options, or see the additional notes on configuring the Categories widget below.

 - Click Save to update your settings …

 Load the site in your browser or refresh the page to see how the content will display to your visitors …